 Edentulous patients suffer from obvious issues such as problems with mastication, bone loss, and low self-esteem.
 Edentulism has also been linked indirectly to other serious negative consequences including heart disease, diabetes, and some types of cancers.
 The link to overall health is a key factor in helping patients seek proper treatment.

-While there are several options to treat missing teeth effectively, removable options can be an excellent choice for some patients.
+While there are several effective ways to treat missing teeth, removable options can be an excellent choice for some patients.

 Dentures, partial dentures, dental implants, and fixed bridges are all effective in the treatment of missing teeth.

 Removable options, however, are usually prescribed when there are either physiological issues or, more commonly, financial limitations of the patient.
-Patients who fit in this category continue to grow, and finding treatment options that work best is growing along with it.
+The number of patients in this category continues to grow, and finding treatment options that work best is growing along with it.
 Partial dentures offer solutions to many of these patients.

 Flexible Partial Dentures